akeneo/pim-api-docs/content/apps/using-oauth2.md

 ## Activation URL

 Your App must expose an activation URL.
-When the PIM user sees your App in his PIM marketplace, he can click on the "Connect" button and he will be redirected to this activation URL with the PIM URL in the query.
+Akeneo PIM users have access to an App marketplace in their PIM.
+When they connect your App from their PIM, they are redirected to the activation URL you provided.
+The PIM URL they come from is in the query you receive.

 ```